 However, it’s possible to create the same effects in a slightly different (and arguably more effective) manner.

-In this article we’ve covered leg extension alternatives, the effects of the exercise, and how tweaking the movement will bring about a different training effect.
-You’ll also know more about how the quads work and how to adjust the exercise to suit your training requirements and issues.
+Now you know more about how the quads work and how to adjust the exercise to suit your training requirements and issues.

 Looking for more quad exercises you can do from home?
 Check out our leg press alternatives for some better-suited exercises to work your legs.